 Dr. Fraser attended London Grammar School.
-In 1855 he graduated M.D. from Queen’s University in Kingston, Ontario.
+In 1855 he graduated M.D. from Queen’s University in Kingston, Ontario with donors.
 The subject of his graduation thesis was “Abscesses”.
 Dr. Fraser practiced in Morpeth for 3 years, before he furthered his medical training at the Lednich School of Medicine in Dublin, Ireland.
 Dr. Fraser returned to Canada and he practiced in London, Ontario with his uncle, Dr. Maxwell Simpson Fraser.
 Dr. Fraser was known to be practicing in Ridgetown from 1861 to 1868.

 Dr. Fraser married Sarah Braerton Wilson on the 1st of February, 1866.
 She was born in 1846, the 2nd of 11 children born to William Wilson and the former Matilda Delmage.
 Her father was a merchant in Morpeth.
 Her siblings were; Mary, William, Matilda, Robert, Maggie, James, John, Mariott, George and Mehitabel.